 DRUGS FOR TREATMENT OF EXCESSIVE DAYTIME SLEEPINESS (EDS)

 The drugs used for the treatment of excessive daytime sleepiness are generally "stimulants", which promote wakefulness by stimulating your brain to increase alertness and reduce excessive sleepiness during the day.
+Slightly different is the newer medication pitolisant, which acts as a wake promoting agent, but is not technically a stimulant in the same way as the others.

 - Methylphenidate hydrochloride (or just methylphenidate)